monkdbofficial/demo.retailagent/README.md

 - In this repo, update [config.ini](./config/config.ini) file located in config folder.
 Please ensure the IP address of `DB_HOST` variable is updated.
 It denotes the instance where MonkDB is installed.

+- Provision an LLM model.
+We are using Mistral via Ollama (`ollama run mistral`).

 ```text
 [database]
 DB_HOST = xx.xx.xx.xxx